How Not To Get Sick On A Plane: A Guide To Avoiding Pathogens

 If you're sick with a respiratory illness, wearing a mask and opening the overhead vent could help prevent transmission.

-"When you cough or sneeze, you're ejecting fine particles," says Hertzberg.
+"When you cough or sneeze, you're ejecting fine particles," Hertzberg says.
 "Other people near you can inhale them.
 They can get them on their hands.
 They can land on their tray tables."

 Masks, she says, should be worn by people who are infectious to catch droplets from their noses and mouths.
 If you don't have a mask, the World Health Organization recommends covering coughs and sneezes with tissues or flexed elbows.